IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   vendor-specific extensions, the Custom Option MUST be used instead, as defined in {{section_custom_option}}).

-* Option Length (16 bits): an unsigned value that contains the actual length of the following 'Option Value' field without the padding octets.
+* Option Length (16 bits): an unsigned integer that contains the actual length of the following 'Option Value' field without the padding octets.